 If you want to know more about your audience, you’re not sure about how to get aligned with your business or what offer to make then join me on my Facebook group Create from your Highest Joy with Jen Ramsey where you’ll gain lots of tips and strategies to build your business.

 5. Start building your list and visibility earlier

 I had a couple of false starts so I held off building my list until I thought felt things were “good enough” to put out there!
 Another aaaagggghhhh moment!

 If you’re clear on your audience and what you want to say take the time now to start building your list by creating interesting content that people will want to subscribe to.
 A simple lead magnet or opt in that answers a problem your audience has is the easiest way to do this.
-Join me on my 6-week mastermind + training course: Authentic Offers that Transform and Sell if you want to learn how to do this.
+Join me on my Facebook group if you want to do this.